Key takeaways

 4. How can I communicate with the team?

-If the agency cannot answer this question, there is a risk that such a level of communication is not their common practice.
+If the software development company cannot answer this question, there is a risk that such a level of communication is not their common practice.
 In this case, a software development partner might either pay little attention to you or, on the contrary, constantly bother you over minor details.

 Software development partnership step‑by‑step